WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 - The API documentation

 The goal is that this third section will always be generated from the source code.
+Additionally, we'd like this source code to be commented in whatever its native format is, both to make it easier for people who are familiar with the language to contribute and to keep things like built-in help systems working.

-It is **not** a goal that these pages look exactly the same.
+It is **not** a goal that these pages look _exactly_ the same.

 ## My solution